 Plan Review - If Parkways review is required, submit all construction documents at the Permit Service Counter for review by City staff.
 Once review has been completed and all documents approved, permits will be issued.
 The review process can take up to 30 days depending upon the complexity of your project.

-Awnings that extend in to the Right-of-Way (ROW) must be attached to a building and be placed so that the lowest point of the portion of the awning this is in the ROW is a minimum of eight (8’) feet in height above ground.
+Awnings that extend in to the Right-of-Way (ROW) must be attached to a building and be placed so that the lowest point of the portion of the awning that is in the ROW is a minimum of eight (8’) feet in height above ground.

 If a valance is included, it may hang down to 7’ above the ROW.
 Awnings with poles located in the ROW are considered major encumbrances and are subject to additional Public Works plan review and permitting.